 As has been mentioned in the code 32 error description, each device has a service associated which is configured in the Windows Registry.
 The code 40 error can be solved by reinstalling the driver.
-See the how to fix it section.
+See the how to fix section.

 Code 41 – Windows successfully loaded the device driver for this hardware but cannot find the hardware device.
 (Code 41)

 If a driver is not automatically installed for a device, it needs to be manually installed.
 This can happen for non-plug-and-play devices.
 Once the driver is installed and no device is present, the code 41 error is the result.
 Make sure the device is connected and turned on (if applicable).
 Then reboot.
 If that does not work, reinstall the driver.

 Code 42 – Windows cannot load the device driver for this hardware because there is a duplicate device already running in the system.
 (Code 42)

 This is a driver-related problem.
 It can be a bus error or a duplicate device error.
 Both are normally resolved by restarting the computer.
 In some cases, an actual power down is required before restarting the computer.

 Code 43 – Windows has stopped this device because it has reported problems.
 (Code 43)